 A recurring finding in public opinion research is that political awareness affects the structure and content of voters' attitudes.
-Those who pay the most attention to politics are most likely to be exposed to elite messaging (Zaller, 1992, 1996), which helps them see the links between disparate attitudes, or "what goes with what" (Converse, 1964, 238).
-As a result, the more politically aware are better able to link their predispositions with specific policy preferences in ways that echo elite communication (e.g., Federico and Sidanius, 2002; Kalmoe and Johnson, 2021; Claassen and Highton, 2009; Jones and Brewer, 2020).
+Those who pay the most attention to politics are most likely to be exposed to elite messaging (Zaller 1992, 1996), which helps them see the links between disparate attitudes, or "what goes with what" (Converse 1964, 238).
+As a result, the more politically aware are better able to link their predispositions with specific policy preferences in ways that echo elite communication (e.g., Claassen and Highton 2009; Federico and Sidanius 2002; Jones and Brewer 2020; Kalmoe and Johnson 2022).

-This paper shows that awareness can also help voters link their own social identities to political views.
-Although early researchers declared that "social characteristics determine political preference" (Lazarsfeld, Berelson and Gaudet, 1944, 27), the identity-to-politics link is not so simple (Lee, 2008; Hajnal and Lee, 2011).
+This article shows that awareness can also help voters link their own social identities to political views.
+Although early researchers declared that "social characteristics determine political preference" (Lazarsfeld et al. 1944, 27), the identity-to-politics link is not so simple (Hajnal and Lee 2011; Lee 2008).
 Elite messaging in the form of politicians' rhetoric, parties' positions, and news media coverage might help voters see what the links are "supposed" to be.
 But not everyone is paying attention.
-While the most engaged receive information that links their identities to political views, the least engaged are unlikely to get the message.
+While the most engaged receive information that connects their identities to political views, the least engaged are unlikely to get the message.
 As a result, the identity-to-politics link is conditional on awareness.